 The pros and cons of separate mattresses.

 In many ways, physical health and mental well-being start and end with sleep.
 Not getting enough sleep can lead to decreased immune function, chronic pain, and a range of physical ailments and complications.
 In addition, sleep deprivation leads to mental health complications such as irritability, depression, and anxiety.
-Like all mental health issues, the effects of sleep deprivation thus not only affect individuals not getting enough sleep but also their loved ones.
+Like all mental health issues, the effects of sleep deprivation thus affect not only individuals not getting enough sleep but also their loved ones.
 In particular, when you don’t get enough sleep, your romantic relationships are bound to suffer.

 This is partially due to the fact that the quantity and quality of sleep that partners in a romantic relationship get also has a profound impact on sex life — even if partners sleep apart.
-That’s because sleep regulates the body’s hormone levels; when you don’t get enough sleep, sex hormones levels drop as stress hormone levels rise, leading to sexual dysfunction for reasons both physical and psychological.
+That’s because sleep regulates the body’s hormone levels; when you don’t get enough sleep, sex hormone levels drop as stress hormone levels rise, leading to sexual dysfunction for reasons both physical and psychological.

 Aside from impacting sex lives, not getting enough sleep can simply lead to arguments and tension in relationships due to the nefarious effects that sleep deprivation has on one’s mental well-being.
 If you want to maintain healthy relationships, you’ve got to be healthy yourself.
 In fact, a recent study from Ohio State University suggests that getting a healthy night’s sleep each night may be the single best thing you can do for your relationship.